FrodeSolheim/fs-uae-3/README.md

-# fs-uae-3
+# FS-UAE-3 plugin

-Dummy repository for building FS-UAE-3 plugin
+Dummy repository for building the FS-UAE-3 plugin for FS-UAE Launcher.
+See the stable branch for more details.